Urman, Suwayda: Ottoman era

 In 1596, Urman appeared in the Ottoman tax registers as part of the nahiya (subdistrict) of Bani Malik as-Sadir, in the Hauran Sanjak.
-It had an entirely Muslim population consisting of seventeen households and seven bachelors.
+It had an entirely Muslim population consisting of 17 households and 7 bachelors.
 They paid a fixed tax-rate of 40% on agricultural products, including wheat, barley, summer crops, goats, beehives and a water-mill; the taxes totaled 16,500 akçe.

 Swiss traveler Johann Ludwig Burckhardt visited Orman in 1810 and noted that it was a deserted site, in 1838 Eli Smith noted the same.
 Smith also noted that it was located east of Salkhad.

 However, by the 1870s, the village was a large village settled by the Druze, who had migrated from Mount Lebanon.
 Urman was a village dominated by the Bani al-Atrash clan and in the 1870s, its sheikhs (chieftains) were Najm al-Atrash and his son Ibrahim.
 In the 1880s, migrants from the village of Jarmaq in the Galilee settled in Urman.
 They came to be known as the "al-Jarmaqani" family after their ancestral village.
 In 1889–1890, Urman was one of the four villages in the southern Jabal al-Arab mountainous region whose peasants rebelled against the al-Atrash sheikhs during the Ammiyya revolt.
 The village's rebel leader was Ibrahim al-Jarmaqani.
 The village was restored to al-Atrash control, but many of its peasant inhabitants came to become landowners independent from the al-Atrash sheikhs.

-In June 1896, a revolt in the Jabal broke out following a clash between residents of Urman and local Bedouin tribesmen.
+In June 1896, a revolt in the Jabal broke out following a clash between Druze residents of Urman and local Bedouin tribesmen.
 When the Ottomans dispatched fifty gendarmes to arrest the sheikhs of Urman, the latter's defenders destroyed the Ottoman unit.
 One hundred fifty more Ottoman troops were sent to subdue Urman, but before they could reach the village, they were slain by Druze rebels commanded by a niece of Sheikh Shibli al-Atrash.
 A subsequent punitive campaign by the Ottoman authorities inflicted heavy losses on the Druze inhabitants and rebels, who largely fled their villages to the Lejah, a deserted volcanic plain bordering the Jabal.
 The revolt came to an end by early 1897.